-Today’s Judgement upholds a 2013 Court of Session decision in Miss Kennedy’s favour which was initially overturned at appeal in 2014.
+Today’s Judgment upholds a 2013 Court of Session decision in Miss Kennedy’s favour which was initially overturned at appeal in 2014.
 Handing down a 5-0 decision, the Supreme Court found that Lord McEwan was right in his 2013 Court of Session opinion when he stated that the direction of the law was to “level safety upwards”.

-This case is a landmark judgement which will not only help protect individuals working for the benefit of others in testing conditions across the country, but which further reinforces the need for employers to proactively assess the risks faced by workers when at work, and to introduce reasonable measures to avoid or otherwise reduce that risk.
+This case is a landmark judgment which will not only help protect individuals working for the benefit of others in testing conditions across the country, but which further reinforces the need for employers to proactively assess the risks faced by workers when at work, and to introduce reasonable measures to avoid or otherwise reduce that risk.

 How the work accident happened